GadgetBlaster/JavaScript-DnD-Dungeon-Generator/unit/README.md

 export default {
     '/app/test/tests.app.js': app,
+    // ... other tests
 };
 ```

 ## Running tets

-All tests can be run running
+All tests can be run by visiting
 [unit.html](https://apps.mysticwaffle.com/dnd-dungeon-generator/unit.html) in a
 web browser.